ga4gh/ga4gh-schemas/doc/source/schemas/biodata.rst

   A structure for an instance of a CIGAR operation.
   `FIXME: This belongs under Reads (only readAlignment refers to this)`

+.. avro:record:: OntologyTerm

+  :field id:
+    Ontology source identifier - the identifier, a CURIE (preferred) or PURL for an ontology source e.g. http://purl.obolibrary.org/obo/hp.obo It differs from the standard GA4GH schema's :ref:`id <apidesign_object_ids>` in that it is a URI pointing to an information resource outside of the scope of the schema or its resource implementation.
+  :type id: string
+  :field term:
+    Ontology term - the representation the id is pointing to.
+  :type term: null|string
+  :field sourceName:
+    Ontology source name - the name of ontology from which the term is obtained e.g. 'Human Phenotype Ontology'
+  :type sourceName: null|string
+  :field sourceVersion:
+    Ontology source version - the version of the ontology from which the OntologyTerm is obtained; e.g. 2.6.1.
+      There is no standard for ontology versioning and some frequently released ontologies may use a datestamp, or build number.
+  :type sourceVersion: null|string

+  An ontology term describing an attribute. (e.g. the phenotype attribute
+    'polydactyly' from HPO)

 .. avro:record:: Experiment

   :field id: